hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 Trekking poles are especially useful if you have to walk up or down a mountain or if you have to walk in deep powder snow with your snowshoes.

 Further, you can also use trekking poles for nordic walking so they are quite versatile too.

+Also have a look on the [down](http://www.hikeventures.com/best-down-jackets/) or [fleece jackets](http://www.hikeventures.com/best-fleece-jackets/) which I would consider to take on my trip.

 <amp-img src="https://c8.staticflickr.com/2/1648/24785831751_f329cb1417_b.jpg" width="1024" height="681" alt="Best trekking and snowshoeing poles for 2017" layout="responsive"></amp-img>
 <br>